Co-ordinator : Lynette Harris

 Young Arts now has a close connection with Nottingham Trent University which has developed over the past few years, The objectives of our society include the promotion and advancement of aesthetic education and the cultivation, appreciation and study of the decorative and fine arts.

 Providing the bursaries for final year students is intended to be a means of offering tangible support to students planning careers in a range of arts related roles and it is hoped these will form the basis of further deve;oping the relationship between TASN and the NTU Arts Faculty.
-The process has now begun of offering three bursaries for the academic year 2022/23 although this year these will be available to applicants across the Arts Faculty as the Decorative Arts Degree is no longer offered by NTU.
-Due to the wider range of courses that will be now involved a set of criteriafor applicants has been agreed with NTU to so that the key objective of providing assistance to graduates seeking to work in different areas of the visual arts is maintained.

 In 2018, we embarked on a new Young Arts initiative.
 We set up a bursary for a third year Nottingham Trent University Visual Arts Student to assist the funding of materials for their final degree show to the extent of £500.
 In 2019 we offered two bursaries each for £500.